Tarun2525-cyber/CMOS-circuit-design-and-spice-simulation/README.md

 * However, there are limits to how wide you can make the PMOS:
 * Fabrication constraints make it hard to make PMOS more than ~2 times wider than NMOS.
 * Very large PMOS widths (like 5× NMOS) are not practical.
-* The area of the CMOS inverter is also important for digital design—it affects chip size and layout.
+* The area of the CMOS inverter is also important for digital design—it affects chip size and layout so some are made for analog devices and other for digital ones based on ones usage.

 <img width="1896" height="1290" alt="image" src="https://github.com/user-attachments/assets/ed054757-248c-4f55-a44a-205e9e70d7db" />